Azure/azure-powershell/src/Storage/Storage.Management/help/New-AzStorageBlobSASToken.md

 ```

 ### -Permission
-Specifies the permissions for a storage blob.
+Permissions for a blob.
-It is important to note that this is a string, like `rwd` (for Read, Write and Delete).
+Permissions can be any not-empty subset of "rwd".

 ```yaml
 Type: System.String